Baz Luhrmann: Early and personal life

 Mark Anthony Luhrmann was born in Sydney, New South Wales, on 17 September 1962.
 His mother, Barbara Carmel, was a ballroom dance teacher and dress shop owner, and his father, Leonard Luhrmann, ran a petrol station and a cinema.
 He was raised in Herons Creek, a tiny rural settlement in mid-northern New South Wales.
 He attended St Joseph's Hastings Regional School, Port Macquarie (1975–1978); St Paul's Catholic College, performing in the school's version of Shakespeare's Henry IV, Part 1; and Narrabeen Sports High School, where he met his future collaborator Craig Pearce.

 Luhrmann received the nickname "Baz" at school, given to him because of his hairstyle, the name coming from the puppet character Basil Brush.
 While still in high school, Luhrmann changed his name by deed poll to Bazmark, joining his nickname and birth name together.
 In 1980 Luhrmann graduated from high school, and in the same year was cast opposite Judy Davis in the Australian film Winter of Our Dreams.
-In 1982, using the money he had earned from film and television work, he funded his own theatre company, The Bond Theatre Company.
-The company performed at the pavilion at Sydney's Bondi Beach.
+In 1982, using the money he had earned from film and television work, he co-founded, with Nell Schofield, Gabrielle Mason, and Julia Little, their own theatre company, The Bond Theatre Company.
+The four had recently been turned down by NIDA.
+In March the company performed American Days at the pavilion at Sydney's Bondi Beach.
 At the same time, he conceived and appeared in a controversial television documentary, Kids of the Cross, where Luhrmann, embedded as a character, lived with a group of street kids.
 In 1983 he enrolled in an acting course at the National Institute of Dramatic Art.
 He graduated in 1985 alongside Sonia Todd, Catherine McClements and Justin Monjo.

 On 26 January 1997 he married Catherine Martin, a production designer, costume designer and film producer; the couple have two children.
 When asked in interviews about his sexuality, Luhrmann has said that he sees all sexual possibilities.

 Luhrmann supports the Melbourne Demons in the Australian Football League.